brantburnett/couchbasefakeit/README.md

 If this file is not overridden in your image, it will create a single bucket named `default` with a RAM quota of 100MB.

-### Generating Data With fakeit
+### Generating Data With FakeIt

-To generate data with fakeit, create a directory underneath `/startup` with the name of your bucket, and directory beneath that named `models`.
+To generate data with FakeIt, create a directory underneath `/startup` with the name of your bucket, and directory beneath that named `models`.
 For example, `/startup/sample/models`.
 Note that the names are case sensitive.
-Add your fakeit YAML models to the models directory.
+Add your FakeIt YAML models to the models directory.

-Fakeit will be run using these models automatically during startup.
+FakeIt will be run using these models automatically during startup.
 You may also include inputs, such as CSV files, in the image to be referenced by the models.

 This process will be run before indexes are created so that index updates don't degrade the performance of the data inserts.